intel/QATzip/README.md

 ## Limitations

 * The partitioned internal chunk size of 16 KB is disabled, this chunk is used for QAT hardware DMA.
+* For stream object, user should reset the stream object by calling qzEndStream() before reuse it in the other session.
+* For stream object, user should clear stream object by calling qzEndStream() before clear session object with qzTeardownSession().
+Otherwise, memory leak happens.

 ## Installation Instructions